SeanFoley123/bug-free-spork/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# THINGS TO DO

+## Must be done ASAP

+	Make the tutorial more intuitive/helpful

+	Fix the whole level-traversing thing.
+Maybe make you able to go both ways?

+	Shrink level 2

+	Ledges expire after a certain amount of time (10 seconds?)

+	Only one key to switch spores

+	Fix the spore-HUD thing

+	Display key-bindings on menu

+	Make multiple menus

+	Terrain rectangles shouldn't affect movement or ledges spreading

+## Would be nice

+	Make more cool levels

+	New spore abilities

+	Implement more story

+	More levels of corruption

+	Make lava look dangerous/make a barrier between it and water